HartsyAI/SwarmUI-SD.cpp-Backend/README.md

 **Solution:**
 1. Download missing components (links above)
-2. Place in model directory or SwarmUI/Models/VAE or /CLIP
+2. Place in SwarmUI/Models/VAE or SwarmUI/Models/clip folders
-3. Check logs for search paths
+3. Refresh models in SwarmUI to detect new components
-4. Use override settings if needed
+4. Check logs to verify components were discovered

 ### "GGUF conversion failed"